Ayin and Yesh

 Ayin (אַיִן, related to אֵין ʾên, lit. 'not') is an important concept in Kabbalah and Hasidic philosophy.
 It is contrasted with the term Yesh (יֵשׁ, lit. 'there is/are' or 'exist(s)').
-According to kabbalistic teachings, before the universe was created there was only Ayin, and the first manifest Sephirah (Divine emanation), Chochmah (Wisdom), "comes into being out of Ayin."
+According to kabbalistic teachings, before the universe was created there was only Ayin, the first manifest Sephirah (Divine emanation), and second sephirah Chochmah (Wisdom), "comes into being out of Ayin."
 In this context, the sephirah Keter, the Divine will, is the intermediary between the Divine Infinity (Ein Sof) and Chochmah.
 Because Keter is a supreme revelation of the Ohr Ein Sof (Infinite Light), transcending the manifest sephirot, it is sometimes excluded from them.